 Tuition & Fees: Policies

 Enrollment constitutes a financial contract between you and the university.
-You will be responsible for paying all registration charges associated with your enrollment after the end of the term's refund period.
-You may wish to add/drop courses before the term's refund period ends.
-Consult the Academic Calendar for the "last day to drop without tuition charge" to determine the end of the term's refund period.
+You will be responsible for paying all registration charges associated with your enrollment after the "Last Day to Drop Without Tuition Charge", as specified in the Academic Calendar.
 See the Withdrawal Policy for more information.

 STUDENT ACCOUNTING SERVICES

 Enrollment constitutes a financial contract between you and the University.
 Your rights to university services and benefits are contingent upon your making all payments as agreed upon.
-If payments of amounts owed to the university are not made when they become due, the university has the right to cancel your registration and/or administratively withdraw you from the current term, withhold your grades, transcripts, diplomas, scholastic certificates and degrees, and impound your final exams.
-Failure to maintain good financial standing with the university will result in denied participation in any deferred payment plans and/or some forms of financial aid.
-In addition, balances due the university are reported to the credit agencies, which may impact your credit ratings.
+If you fail to make payments owed to the university when they become due, the university has the right to cancel your registration and/or administratively withdraw you from the current term, withhold your grades, transcripts, diplomas, scholastic certificates and degrees, and impound your final exams.
+If you fail to maintain good financial standing with the university, you will become ineligible for any deferred payment plans and/or some forms of financial aid.
+In addition, if your balance becomes delinquent, it will be will be reported to the credit agencies, which may impact your credit rating.

 Prior to registering for a new term, you must pay any outstanding balances from any preceding terms.
 If you do not pay your outstanding balances or make payment arrangements satisfactory to the university, you will not be permitted to register.
 This policy applies to any outstanding balances with Golden Gate University, including those with the Golden Gate University Bookstore, or any other company that operates a concession or service contracted by the university.

 To complete the enrollment process, you must choose a payment option (see Financing Options) for the term and complete any additional steps required for that option.
 You must complete these steps by the payment due date for the term as specified in the Academic Calendar.
 Failure to do so will result in cancellation of your registration.